webmakaka/javadev.org/website/01-docs/01-development-tools/01-jdk/01-installation/8/02-linux/01-ubuntu/14.04/x64/index.md

 http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/

-If will have some errors with message:
+If you will receive an error:

     oracle-license-v1-1 license could not be presented